rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 My focus was coding rather than process.
 I did not discuss things like cognitive loads in pool requests, cognitive considerations during sprint planning, git hygiene, etc.

-Size of program files is an obvious, related topics I did not discuss.
+Size of program files is an obvious, related topic I did not discuss.

 Monorepo vs single projects has interesting relevance.